Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 Even if you want only 10 random rows from a set of 100k rows, MySQL need to sort all the 100k rows and then, extract only 10 of them.

+23. Examine the following code.
+What will the value of price be if the statement finds a NULL value?
+SELECT name, ISNULL(price, 50) FROM PRODUCTS

+What is a NULL Value?

+A field with a NULL value is a field with no value.

+If a field in a table is optional, it is possible to insert a new record or update a record without adding a value to this field.
+Then, the field will be saved with a NULL value.

+Note: It is very important to understand that a NULL value is different from a zero value or a field that contains spaces.
+A field with a NULL value is one that has been left blank during record creation!